Random walks in directed modular networks: Results

 where

 with a similar expression holding for the second community.
 The predicted values of activity using Equation \ref{eq:activity_2} are shown in Figure \ref{f:exp_cortical}, where we see a good agreement between the analytical and original activity of the given cortical network.
-The small difference likely comes from the nontrivial degree distribution and correlations in the real network which were not taken into account in our model.